bseltz-cohesity/scripts/python/replicateOldSnapshotsV2/README.md

                              -x
 ```

 By default, the script will only show what it would do.
-To actually execute the replication, include the -c switch.
+To actually execute the replication, include the -x switch.

 ## Authentication Parameters